maxim-zhao/psrp/README.md

 Any enclosed files are offered at no charge and must be distributed together in original condition.

-These files -may not- be released for commercial sales without explicit authorisation from all parties who own copyright ownership.
+These files _may not_ be released for commercial sales without explicit authorisation from all parties who own copyright ownership.

 Sega Japan, Phantasy Star and Shining Force are registered trademarks of their